-I'm going to call it what it is: Amazon Prime Day 2 is just about here.
-Okay, fine, so Amazon's Big Deal Days (as it's officially called) doesn't kick off until Tuesday 8 October, before wrapping up at a minute-to-midnight the day after, on Wednesday 9 October.
-But, let me tell you, the deals are already here.
+I'm going to call it what it is: Amazon Prime Day 2 is here already.
+Okay, fine, so it's called Amazon's Big Deal Days (officially) and it's already kicked off, this Tuesday 8 October.
+It doesn't last long, mind, wrapping up at a minute-to-midnight on Wednesday 9 October.
+And the TV deals are already flowing nicely.

-Check out T3's best Prime Day deals hub for an overview of all the top picks already available – but if you're specifically on the hunt for a shiny new TV, then look no further than this mini-guide.
+Check out T3's best Prime Day deals hub for an overview of all the top picks available in the sale – but if you're specifically on the hunt for a shiny new TV, then look no further than this mini-guide.
 I've not filled this best-of selection with dross, these are televisions actually worthy of your consideration to purchase.

 Here at T3 we love premium, luxury tech – so this deals round-up isn't for cheap-as-chips tellies that lack ample high-end features.
-Selected here are a variety of the best TVs money can buy, but I've included some more affordable options that are commendable enough to make this list, too, ensuring we cover every budget for all TV deal-hunters.
+Selected here are a variety of the best TVs money can buy, but I've included some more affordable options that are commendable enough to make this list, ensuring every budget for all TV deal-hunters is covered.

 Amazon Fire TV Omni QLED 55-inch: was £749.99, now £429.99 on Amazon